-Mr. Genender represents clients in connection with a wide range of business disputes, including involving antitrust, breach of contract, business fraud, breach of fiduciary duty, unfair and deceptive trade practices, unfair competition, securities fraud, non-competes and restrictive covenants, and misappropriation and theft of trade secrets.
-He also counsels clients on antitrust compliance, board governance, and fiduciary duty and other business law issues.
-He has experience representing a range of companies, including in the financial services, real estate, retail, energy, and telecommunications sectors, as well as non-profits and professional associations.
+Mr. Genender represents clients in connection with a wide range of business disputes, including antitrust, breach of contract, business fraud, breach of fiduciary duty, unfair and deceptive trade practices, unfair competition, securities fraud, non-competes and restrictive covenants, and misappropriation and theft of trade secrets matters.
+He also counsels clients on antitrust compliance, board governance, fiduciary duty and other business law issues.

-- Lead trial counsel for a former CFO and minority shareholder in Texas state court litigation involving direct claims for breach of contract against a Texas-based oil and gas company and its parent corporation, as well as defending counterclaims for breach of fiduciary duty and fraud against client.
-Following six-week jury trial, secured $10 plus million verdict and final judgment in client’s favor on all of his claims and defeating all counterclaims.
-The verdict and judgment included recovery of client’s attorneys fees.
-This jury verdict was recognized by Texas Lawyer in its “Texas Verdicts Hall of Fame” and was the second largest contract verdict that year in Texas.
+- Serving as lead trial counsel for a former CFO and minority shareholder as plaintiff in Texas state court litigation involving direct claims for breach of contract against a Texas-based oil and gas company and its parent corporation, as well as defending counterclaims for breach of fiduciary duty and fraud against client.
+Following six-week jury trial, secured a $10 million-plus verdict and a final judgment in client’s favor on all claims and which defeated all counterclaims.
+This jury verdict was recognized by Texas Lawyer in its “Texas Verdicts Hall of Fame” and was the second largest contract verdict in Texas in 2011.

 - Obtaining a complete defense jury verdict as lead counsel for Compex Technologies, L.L.C. after a two-week trial in Dallas federal court in a case where the plaintiff sought in excess of $40 million in damages from Compex and a co-defendant in a case involving contract and complicated misappropriation of intellectual property claims.